 2.4.2.
-Subsection 18(1)

-FSANZ has also considered the three objectives in subsection 18(1) of the FSANZ Act during the assessment.

-2.4.2.1 Protection of public health and safety

-FSANZ's assessment did not identify any public health and safety concerns with food derived from corn line MON95275.
-Based on the best available scientific evidence, including detailed studies provided by the applicant, FSANZ's assessment is that food derived from corn line MON95275 is as safe as food derived from other non-GM corn lines.

-2.4.2.2 The provision of adequate information relating to food to enable consumers to make informed choices

-Existing labelling requirements for GM food will apply to food derived from corn line MON95275 in accordance with the Code to enable informed consumer choice (see Section 2.2.2).
+Subsection 18(1) FSANZ has also considered the three objectives in subsection 18(1) of the FSANZ Act during the assessment.
+2.4.2.1 Protection of public health and safety FSANZ's assessment did not identify any public health and safety concerns with food derived from corn line DP915635.
+Based on the best available scientific evidence, including detailed studies provided by the applicant, FSANZ's assessment is that food derived from corn line DP915635 is as safe as food derived from other non-GM corn lines.
+2.4.2.2 The provision of adequate information relating to food to enable consumers to make informed choices Existing labelling requirements for GM food will apply to food derived from corn line DP915635 in accordance with the Code to enable informed consumer choice (see Section 2.2.2).

-2.4.2.3 The prevention of misleading or deceptive conduct

-The provision of DNA sequence information by the applicant (as described in Section 2.2.3) satisfies this objective.

-2.4.3 Subsection 18(2) considerations

-FSANZ has also had regard to:
+2.4.2.3 The prevention of misleading or deceptive conduct The provision of DNA sequence information by the applicant (as described in Section 2.2.3) satisfies this objective.
+2.4.3 Subsection 18(2) considerations FSANZ has also had regard to:

-the need for standards to be based on risk analysis using the best available scientific evidence

-FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
-Based on these principles, the risk analysis undertaken for corn line MON95379 used the best scientific evidence available.
+the need for standards to be based on risk analysis using the best available scientific evidence FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
+Based on these principles, the risk analysis undertaken for corn line DP915635 used the best scientific evidence available.
 The applicant submitted a comprehensive dossier of quality-assured raw experimental data.
-In addition to the information supplied by the applicant, other available resource material including published scientific literature and general technical information was used in the safety assessment.
+In addition to the information supplied by the applicant, other available resource material including published scientific literature and general technical information was used in the safety assessment. the promotion of consistency between domestic and international food standards This is not a consideration as there are no relevant international standards.